Are You Liable To Pay Tax On Crypto Mining In UK

 What is Crypto Mining?

 Crypto mining is leveraging computer hardware to solve challenging mathematical problems to validate cryptocurrency transactions and receive rewards.
 To encourage miners to join the network, the incentives are often brand-new cryptocurrency tokens the network produces.
+In the UK, Crypto mining is taxed based on the nature of mining.
+If you are mining as a hobby, it will be taxed in a different way than mining as a business.

 Tax On Crypto Mining In UK